google/skia-buildbot/perf/CHECKLIST.md

     make push_backup

-## 5. Service account

-Make sure the workload identity service account used for the running Perf instance has read access to the bucket the ingesters are reading from.

-## 6. Create the PubSub topic for ingestion.
+## 5. Create the PubSub topic and subscription for ingestion.

-This creates the topic.
+This creates the topic and subscription.

 ```
-perf-tool config create-pubsub-topics --config_filename=./configs/angle.json
+perf-tool config create-pubsub-topics-and-subscriptions --config_filename=./configs/angle.json
 ```

-## 7. Configure GCS to emit PubSub Events:
+## 6. Configure GCS to emit PubSub Events:

 This configures the GCS bucket/directory to send PubSub events to that topic when new files arrive: